green-party-dublin-central/nh-web/site/content/dp/_index.md

 image: "/img/logo-green.png"
 ---

-When you correspond (email, Facebook message, twitter DM, telephone call, face to face conversation, etc.) with us  on a matter we may record this correspondence for processing and follow up.
+When you correspond (email, Facebook message, twitter DM, telephone/video call, face to face conversation, etc.) with us on a matter we may record this correspondence for processing and follow up.
 The below outlines how we store and process that data (all pretty innocuous we feel!).

 <h3 class="f4 b lh-title mb2"> What we do with your correspondence</h3>
 Neasa receives correspondence across a number of channels e.g. email (@oireachtas.ie, @greenparty.ie, etc.), Facebook, twitter, etc. In order to process this correspondence efficiently and ensure that (hopefully) nothing ever falls through the cracks we record the correspondence centrally in an issue tracking system.